2026 Work Program

 7. Support Countywide Financing

-• Support Broward County’s continued allocation of public funding towards the Broward County Affordable Housing Trust Fund.
+• Support Broward County's allocation of public funding towards the Broward County Affordable Housing Trust Fund.

 • Work to leverage private sector investments in the Affordable Housing Trust Fund that support the production and preservation of affordable housing units.

-• Encourage the County Commission to pursue multiple funding opportunites identified through the Ten-Year Affordable Housing Master Plan.
+• Encourage the County Commission to pursue multiple funding opportunities identified through the Ten-Year Affordable Housing Master Plan.